 A standout college application will present a clear picture of a student with well-rounded academic pursuits but specialized interests and experiences.
 Generally, to get into a selective college, you will need to perform well across the board in your academic classes, but you should also show some specialized interests, ideally ones that relate to your goals for the future.
 Your application theme is essentially your unique, comprehensive story of who you are as a person and a student.

 For example, if you want to be a doctor, your application theme may revolve around this ambition.
 You would include STEM-heavy extracurriculars and perhaps a service project in the medical field.
 These are areas to highlight specifically on your application, especially in your essays and on your list of activities and honors.
-For more about this, check out our Elite Applications Program and its complete overview of an admissions theme.

 Step 8: Write Your Essays